north-road/QCity/docs/src/user_guide/tools.md

 ### Renaming a Development Site

-A development site can be renamed by left clicking on the development site you want to rename in the development sites panel and left clicking on the pencil and paper button on the right hand side of the development sites panel.
+A development site can be renamed by selecting the development site you want to rename in the development sites panel and left clicking on the pencil and paper button on the right hand side of the development sites panel.

 ![Development_Site_Rename](https://github.com/user-attachments/assets/40c66d57-053c-4df0-8b29-2821c7e5b572)